How to Build a Personal Brand Fast Using Public Speaking and Social Media Video

 TL;DR: How to Build a Personal Brand Using Public Speaking

-Public speaking through social media video is the fastest way to build a personal brand and trust.
+Social media video is the fastest way to build a personal brand, because people trust someone they can see and hear.

 More From Liam Sandford